 CBD is short for cannabidiol and is one of the 103 cannabinoids found in the cannabis plant.
 CBD is different in chemical structure but has some of the same characteristics as its cousin THC.
 When extracted from the hemp plant, CBD oil is one of the more abundant compounds making up about 40% of the molecules extracted.

-CBD is non psychoactive and does not produce the same effects as THC.
+CBD is non-psychoactive and does not produce the same effects as THC.
 You don’t need to worry about getting all high and paranoid.
 With CBD you will notice the effects gradually over time.
-Depending on method of consumption, the effects can be felt at different onsets.
+Depending on the method of consumption, the effects can be felt at different onsets.
 Take inhaling CBD vape oil for instance.
-This can cause the effects to come on quickly, where as if you rub the CBD cream on you skin the effects will come on slowly.
+This can cause the effects to come on quickly, whereas if you rub the CBD cream on your skin the effects will come on slowly.

 So who is the winner?
 CBD or THC?

 There is no winner between these two amazing chemical compounds.
 The reason being is as you have discovered, they both do different things and affect the body differently.
 If you are new to the cannabinoids, then start slowly with both of them and let your body become accustomed to them before you start trying bigger doses.